 California has a rich history of card gambling.
-Although it outlaws most other forms of gambling, card rooms are alive and well in the Golden State.
+Although it outlaws most other forms of gambling, including California sports betting, card rooms are alive and well in the Golden State.

 Today, you can find card rooms throughout the state that offer various games and tournaments.
 Whether you’re a beginner or an experienced card player, California is a great place to find your new favorite card room.